videoDAC/android/APK/Getapp/index.md

-# Get Your App Template: Gorli TV
+# Deploy the App Template: My Channel App

 This part of the instructions will vary from situation to situation.

-For the purpose of this tutorial, the application that will be turned into an APK is going to be cloned from a Github repository.
+For the purpose of this tutorial, the code that will be used to generate the "My Channel App" APK is going to be cloned from a Github repository.

-## Gorli TV
+## My Channel App

 1. Open a terminal window and move to your root directory: